The field of computer vision and everything related to ut is relatively new, diverse, and rapidly developing.

 It is worth noting that computer vision is an essential part of developing all types of transport.
 It can analyze the parking lots occupancy, providing information to the urban transport system.
 The level of autonomy varies from fully crewless vehicles to vehicles where computer vision-based systems assist the driver or pilot in various situations.

 Military applications are perhaps the largest area of computer vision.
 Prominent examples are detecting enemy soldiers, vehicles and can provide missiles control.
-A new-fangled military term such as “combat awareness” implies that various sensors, and provide a wealth of information about the battlefield that can be used to make strategic decisions.
-In this case, data preparation is used to reduce the complexity or increase the reliability of the information received.
+A new-fangled military term such as “combat awareness” implies that various sensors, and provide a wealth of information about the battlefield that we can use to make strategic decisions.
+In this case, data preparation help to reduce the complexity or increase the reliability of the information received.